oss-is-nice/webpack-starter-config/README.md

 # webpack-starter-config
-A simple no config webpack+typescript developer environment.
-No config for production is included.
+A simple no config webpack and typescript developer environment.<br>
+No configuration for production is included.<br>
+To install dependencies

+    npm i

+Then

+    npx webpack-dev-server